elgansayer/inav-cross-configurator/README.md

 *A LOT TO DO!*
-There is a lot to doto catchup and not everything will be implemented.
+There is a lot to do to catchup and not everything will be implemented.
 Always use INav-configurator but hopefully over some years i may get close and at least be able to configure what i need in the field.

 ![alt](https://github.com/elgansayer/inav-cross-configurator/blob/main/media/model.png)